cisco/mindmeld/docs/source/blueprints/food_ordering.rst

 5. Knowledge Base
 ^^^^^^^^^^^^^^^^^

 Our food ordering app leverages publicly available information about San Francisco restaurants, scraped from the `Amazon Restaurants <https://primenow.amazon.com/restaurants>`_ website.
-Specifically, the knowledge base comprises of two indexes in `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_:
+Specifically, our knowledge base comprises of two indexes in `Elasticsearch <https://www.elastic.co/products/elasticsearch>`_:

-   - ``restaurants`` — Each entry describes a unique restaurant location
+   - ``restaurants`` — Stores information about restaurant locations
-   - ``menu_items`` — Each entry describes a unique dish on a specific restaurant's menu
+   - ``menu_items`` — Stores information about dishes on different restaurants' menus

-For example, here's the knowledge base entry for a Thai restaurant in San Francisco named "Thoughts Style Cuisine Showroom" in the ``restaurants`` index:
+For example, here's the knowledge base entry in the ``restaurants`` index for a Thai restaurant in San Francisco named "Thoughts Style Cuisine Showroom":

 .. code:: javascript